Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ✅ **Final answer: A and B**

-### Question - 29 💩💩
+### Question - 29 💩

 You have recently created a web application for your company.

 You have been tasked with making sure that a **summary of the exceptions that transpire in the application is automatically sent to Microsoft Teams on a daily basis**.

 Which of the following Azure services should you use?
-Answer by dragging the correct two options from the list to the answer area.
+Answer by dragging the **correct two options** from the list to the answer area.

 Select and Place: